 Digital subtraction selective common hepatic artery angiogram shows immediate filling of the portal venous radicles in the left lobe of the liver (straight arrow) and early filling of portal vein (curved arrow), suggestive of hepatic arterial-portal vein fistula.
 The final diagnosis was hepatitis C cirrhosis, hepatocellular carcinoma of the left hepatic lobe (which had ruptured into the peritoneum), and portoarterial fistula (which had developed inside the ruptured tumor, giving rise to severe portal hypertension).

-Delayed venous phase of a selective common hepatic angiogram (same patient as in the previous image) shows the portal vein (P), with filling of the coronary vein caused by retrograde flow feeding gastric and lower esophageal varices (arrows).
+Delayed venous phase of a selective common hepatic angiogram (same patient as in the previous image) shows the portal vein (P), with filling of the left gastric vein caused by retrograde flow feeding gastric and lower esophageal varices (arrows).
 Retrograde flow in enlarged umbilical veins also is seen.
 The final diagnosis was hepatitis C cirrhosis, hepatocellular carcinoma of the left hepatic lobe (which had ruptured into the peritoneum), and portoarterial fistula (which had developed inside the ruptured tumor, giving rise to severe portal hypertension).

-Digital subtraction venous phase of a superior mesenteric artery angiogram (same patient as in the previous 2 images) shows retrograde flow into the coronary vein (curved arrow) and the inferior mesenteric vein (straight arrow).
+Digital subtraction venous phase of a superior mesenteric artery angiogram (same patient as in the previous 2 images) shows retrograde flow into the left gastric vein (curved arrow) and the inferior mesenteric vein (straight arrow).
 Note the flow defect of the distal portal vein caused by retrograde flow (open arrowhead).
 The final diagnosis was hepatitis C cirrhosis, hepatocellular carcinoma of the left hepatic lobe (which had ruptured into the peritoneum), and portoarterial fistula (which had developed inside the ruptured tumor, giving rise to severe portal hypertension).

 Etiology of Portal Hypertension WHVP FHVP HVPG Prehepatic Normal Normal Normal Intrahepatic Presinusoidal Normal Normal Normal Sinusoidal Increased Increased Increased Postsinusoidal Increased Normal Increased Posthepatic Budd-Chiari syndrome N/A Hepatic vein cannot be cannulated N/A Other posthepatic causes Increased Increased Normal FHVP = free hepatic venous pressure; HVPG = hepatic venous pressure gradient; N/A = not applicable; WHVP = wedged hepatic venous pressure.